ezampino/mtip-tutorial/docs/lessons/Lesson6.md

 ### Query issues
 [Back to top](#overview)

-Once you start using github for lots of things it is easy to get overwhelmed by the number of issues.
+Once you start using GitHub for lots of things it is easy to get overwhelmed by the number of issues.
 I find the query dashboard (https://github.com/issues) much more relevant to me than the notification page (https://github.com/notifications).

 #### Configure emails for mentions